Categorification of Donaldson-Thomas invariants via Perverse Sheaves: Preface

-{\it Let $\fX$ be the moduli space of simple coherent sheaves on $Y$.
-Does there exist a natural perverse sheaf $P\ud$ on the underlying analytic variety $X=\fX_{red}$ which is locally isomorphic to the sheaf $\phi_f(\QQ[\dim V-1])$ of vanishing cycles for $f, V$ above?}
+{\it Let $\fX$ be a moduli space of simple coherent sheaves on $Y$.
+Does there exist a natural perverse sheaf $P$ on the underlying analytic space which is locally isomorphic to the sheaf $\phi_f(\QQ[\dim V-1])$ of vanishing cycles for $(V,f)$ above?}

-The purpose of this paper is to provide an affirmative answer. \begin{theo} (Theorem \ref{truemainth} and Theorem \ref{theo4.3.8})\\ Let $\fX$ be a quasi-projective moduli space of simple sheaves on a smooth projective Calabi-Yau 3-fold $Y$ with universal family $\cE$ and let $X=\fX_{red}$ be the reduced scheme of $\fX$.
-Then there exist an \'etale Galois cover and a perverse sheaf $P\ud$ on $X^\dagger$, which is locally isomorphic to the perverse sheaf $\phi_f(\QQ[\dim V-1])$ of vanishing cycles for the local Chern-Simons functional $f$.
-In fact, for any \'etale Galois cover $\rho:X^\dagger\to X$, there exists such a perverse sheaf $P\ud$ if and only if the line bundle $\rho^*\det( \Ext_{\pi}\bul(\cE,\cE))$ admits a square root on $X^\dagger$ where $\pi:X\times Y\to X$ is the projection and $ \Ext_{\pi}\bul(\cE,\cE)=R\pi_*R\cH om(\cE,\cE)$. \end{theo} We will also prove the same for mixed Hodge modules (Theorem \ref{thmMHM}), i.e. there is a mixed Hodge module $M\ud$ on $X^\dagger$ whose underlying perverse sheaf is $rat(M\ud)=P\ud$.
-(See \S\ref{sec9}.)
-Note that the perverse sheaf $P\ud$ may not be unique because we can always twist $P\ud$ by a $\ZZ_2$-local system on $X$.
+The purpose of this paper is to provide an affirmative answer. \begin{theo} Let $\fX$ be a moduli space of simple sheaves on a smooth projective Calabi-Yau 3-fold $Y$.
+Suppose the reduced scheme $X\ured$ of $X$ is of finite type and admits a tautological family.
+Then the collection of perverse sheaves $\phi_{f}(\QQ[\dim V-1])$ geometrically glue to a perverse sheaf $P$ on $X$.
+The same holds for polarizable mixed Hodge modules. \end{theo}